eagletrt-archived/fenice-acu/README.md

 #### Process
 - **Signals**: There are two interrupts on the GPIO receiving the signals _A_ and _B_.
 At every interrupt, of the signals, the __cp__ variable will be incremented, the __direction__ will be decided and will be memorized if the edge is __rising__ or __falling__.
 - **Timers**: There are two timers to make the measure work properly.
     - **TIM3**: This timer is giving the frequency for reading the speed.
-So every time the timer's period elapses, the second timer starts and the speed measurment begins.
+So every time the timer's period elapses, the second timer starts and the speed measurement begins.
     ***Period***: 1s
-    - **TIM4**: This timer gives the period in which the measurment is maked.
+    - **TIM4**: This timer gives the period in which the measurement is made.
 In fact, the interrupts on the signals _A_ and _B_ are active only in this period.
     ***Period***: 0.1s
-        - **DO NOT EXCEED 9s** otherwise you will have an integer overflow
+        - **DO NOT EXCEED 9s** otherwise, you will have an integer overflow